StackStorm/st2docs/docs/source/pack_configs.rst

 Since that value is marked as secret in the config schema, this value will need to be stored encrypted in the datastore.
-This means user who is setting the value needs to also pass  `--encrypt` flag to the CLI command as shown below (More about --encrypt flag and
+This means user who is setting the value needs to also pass  ``--encrypt`` flag to the CLI command as shown below (more about --encrypt flag and
 :ref:`storing secrets in datastore<datastore-storing-secrets-in-key-value-store>`):

 .. sourcecode:: bash